grafana/grafana/docs/sources/panels-visualizations/_index.md

 Before you add a panel, ensure that you have configured a data source.

-- For details about using data sources, refer to [Data sources][].
+- For details about using data sources, refer to [Data sources](ref:data-sources).

-- For more information about managing data sources as an administrator, refer to [Data source management][].
+- For more information about managing data sources as an administrator, refer to [Data source management](ref:data-source-management).

   {{% admonition type="note" %}}
   [Data source management](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/administration/data-source-management/) is only available in [Grafana Enterprise](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/introduction/grafana-enterprise/) and [Grafana Cloud](https://grafana.com/docs/grafana-cloud/).